What is mediation?

 How is family mediation different from seeing a solicitor or going to court?

-Unlike negotiating through your solicitors, family mediation allows you to speak directly to each other (with the assistance of a mediator), so that you can both explain what you are feeling and what is most important to you.
-It also lets you focus on the things that really matter to you as a family.
+Unlike negotiating through your solicitors, family mediation allows you to communicate directly with each other (with the guidance of a mediator), so that you can both explain what you are feeling and what is most important to you.
+It also focuses both parties on the relevant issues.

 What are the advantages of mediation?

-Mediation is a faster and less expensive process than going to court.
+Mediation is a faster, less stressful and less expensive process than going to court.
 When mediation results in a settlement, the parties avoid the legal costs of fighting litigation and the stress resulting from protracted court proceedings.